labsyspharm/minerva-author/README.md

 #### Windows (powershell)

-Fetch OpenSlide  from https://openslide.org/download/#windows-binaries and save the .dll files to /src.
+Fetch OpenSlide binaries from https://openslide.org/download/#windows-binaries and save the .dll files to /src.
 Then run script:
 ```
 package_win.bat
 ```